mgechev/angularjs-in-patterns/README.md

 }
 ```

+## Angular 2 Overview

 ## AngularJS in Patterns

-In the next a couple of sections, we are going to take a look how the traditional design and architectural patterns are composed in the AngularJS components.
+In the next a couple of sections, we are going to take a look at how the traditional design and architectural patterns are composed in the AngularJS components.
+The following chapter is devided in two parts - AngularJS 1.x and Angular 2.
+In the corresponding chapters the patterns will be put in the appropriate context.

-In the last chapter we are going to take a look at some architectural patterns, which are frequently used in the development of Single-Page Applications with (but not limited to) AngularJS.
+### AngularJS 1.x

-### Services
+#### Services

 <!-- include singleton -->